raulmax319/sm64plus/FAQ.md

 **1) Texture Packs**

 You can install custom texture packs by copying the texture files to the "C:\Users\YourUsername\AppData\Local\SM64Plus\gfx" folder.
 If you're asked to replace files, say yes.
-The folder layout and file names for the textures should be the same as what most other PC port forks.
-Make sure that the texture pack you're using has segmented skybox textures, otherwise you won't be able to see any differences with the skybox.

-This feature is considered experimental and may have issues.
+The folder layout and file names for the textures is same as what most other PC port forks use.
+Also, if the texture pack you're using doesn't have segmented skybox textures, you won't be able to see any differences with how the skybox looks.

 **1) Custom Models**